-TABLE 4 - APPLICATION EVALUATION CRITERIA Section Name Questions Possible Points Scoring Guidance Dry Wells What is the total number of high density (>80 th percentile) sections of domestic wells susceptible to going dry within a GSA boundary (e.g., Public Land Survey System section which equals 1 square mile)?
-15 15pts - &gt;20 high density sections 10pts - 10-19 high density sections 5pts - 5-9 high density sections 1pt - &lt;4 high density sections Dry Wells What is the number of domestic wells in the GSA boundary that are susceptible to running dry?
-15 15pts - &gt;500 wells 10pts - 200-499 wells 5pts - 100-199 wells 1pt - &lt;99 wells Dry Wells What is the number of reported dry wells located within the GSA boundary in the past 24 months?
-15 15pts - &gt;200 wells 10pts - 100-199 wells 5pts - 50-99 wells 1pt - &lt;50 wells СЕР Does the applicant have a Communication and Engagement Plan (CEP) that includes identifying, outreaching, and engaging URCs (e.g., Tribes, DACs, SDACs, small farmers, or other URCs) that includes identifying and addressing the URC's needs, risks, and vulnerabilities with respect to the implementation of SGMA?
+TABLE 4 - Application Evaluation Criteria Section Name Questions Possible Points Scoring Guidance Dry Wells What is the total number of high density (>80 th percentile) sections of domestic wells susceptible to going dry within a GSA boundary (e.g., Public Land Survey System section which equals 1 square mile)?
+15 15pts - >20 high density sections 10pts - 10-19 high density sections 5pts - 5-9 high density sections 1pt - <4 high density sections Dry Wells What is the number of domestic wells in the GSA boundary that are susceptible to running dry?
+15 15pts - >500 wells 10pts - 200-499 wells 5pts - 100-199 wells 1pt - <99 wells Dry Wells What is the number of reported dry wells located within the GSA boundary in the past 24 months?
+15 15pts - >200 wells 10pts - 100-199 wells 5pts - 50-99 wells 1pt - <50 wells СЕР Does the applicant have a Communication and Engagement Plan (CEP) that includes identifying, outreaching, and engaging URCs (e.g., Tribes, DACs, SDACs, small farmers, or other URCs) that includes identifying and addressing the URC's needs, risks, and vulnerabilities with respect to the implementation of SGMA?
 10 10pts - CEP identifies and addresses all URCs needs, risks, and vulnerabilities 7pts - CEP identifies some URCs and addresses those needs, risks, and vulnerabilities 5pts - CEP identifies URCs but does not address any URCs needs, risks, or vulnerabilities 1pts - CEP but does not identify any URCs Fallowing Plan Does the applicant provide plans that identifies the use of cover crops, regenerative/indigenous farming, or similar methods that ensure the fallowed land will not increase in air quality or water quality degradation as a result of fallowed land?
+Or applicant has an equivalent plan (e.g., land repurposing plan) that identifies the above information for fallowed land.
 10 10pts - has a plan and is implementing in other areas of basin 7pts - has a plan but has not implemented the plan 5pts - plan has started but is not completed 1pts - applicant has just begun developing a plan but will require similar methods on fallowed land 0pts - applicant has not started a plan and does not intend to require Multi- Benefits Reporting Did the applicant provide a method(s) to identify and quantify benefits achieved with the implementation of the grant agreement?
 Have the proposed monitoring methods been proven to provide the actual benefits claimed?
 10 10pts - monitoring methods proven and will provide post-implementation data 5pts - monitoring methods are not proven but seem reasonable to provide post-implementation data 0pts - methods unproven and not reasonable to provide post-implementation data Total Range of Possible Points 0-75 Total Points Overall Project: TOTAL FUNDING RECOMMENDED: \$